 Many business owners would argue that their in-house team possesses the best knowledge of the subjects/modules that will be taught to their employees during their training tenure.

-While that might be true (after all, who knows your product/service better than you), being a subject matter expert does not make anyone an expert about the most efficient techniques of teaching a subject.
+While that might be true (after all, who knows your product/service better than you), being a subject matter expert does not make anyone an expert in the most efficient techniques of teaching a subject.

 Elearning development vendors employ instructional designers that have expert knowledge of how humans learn.
 By applying this knowledge to the content development process, they are able to design training courses that improve engagement and retention.